public class ParameterMethodNameResolver extends Object implements MethodNameResolver

 methodParamNames list, to indicate that a specific method should

-the bare form without the ".x".
+always be the bare form without the ".x".

 Note: If both strategies are configured, i.e. both "paramName" and "methodParamNames" are specified, then both will be checked for any given request.
 A match for an explicit request parameter in the "methodParamNames" list always wins over a value specified for a "paramName" action parameter.